 This website started as a blog of a year living in France studying engineering.
-I like a pun, and the name stuck.
+I gave it the name Eiffel Over because I like a pun, and the name stuck.
 Over the years it has become the space where I have captured a lot of my thinking about a wide range of topics, and has been where my writing about engineering, creativity and practical philosophy has coalesced.

 Over many years what started off as a side project has become the main focus of my work, and so it is time to associate this body of work with my real name and not my pseudonym.

 Eiffel Over still remains, as my engineering clown alter-ego, and I am sure that he will emerge again in some form soon.

 Biography for workshops